 The treatment was like this throughout and lasted for 30 minutes.
 Then I asked MC if it was ok to put her socks and shoes back on.
 She let me.
 I thanked MC for coming to me and for letting me massage her.
 I also gave feedback to the support worker, who was very happy with the outcome and straightaway re-booked for the following Monday.

-Another good thing in treating autism is that – unlike treating clients from home or in a spa – once you get booked as a therapist, you will be treating your clients week in and week out.
 I treat my clients fifty two weeks a year, and this is what they need : continuity.
 You as a therapist also need that continuity.
-It gives your client base stability.
+It gives your client base stability as well.

-I hope this will encourage some of you out there to consider treating autism within your work.
-I will be giving CPD courses on treating autism in the near future, of which I will keep you posted.
-You can also contact me through my website : www.terra-nova-school-of-light.com.
+I hope my story will encourage some of you out there to consider treating autism within your work.
+I give a one-day workshop on treating autism, as mentioned on my website :